luizcavalcanti/nes-emulator/README.md

 ### What I'm working on right now?

-- Undesrtanding why Tetris falls into a death spiral of DEY-BNE-STA loops
+- Implementing memory management and interaction between CPU and a fake PPU

 ### Parking lot